 Simple Apps...
 Only

 In its current state, the functionality of EasyAndroid is quite limited – the extent of its usefulness is creating Android apps that use only the four types of widgets available, and nothing more.
-While the number of apps inclusive in that description is not trivial – an extremely useful TipCalculator, for example – it certainly inhibits the user’s creativeness.
+While the number of apps included in that description is not trivial – an extremely useful TipCalculator, for example – it certainly inhibits the user’s creativeness.
 At the same time, the current version of EasyAndroid is perhaps better thought of as a prototype.
 Because of the way the tool’s structure is set up, adding new widget types to the tool does not take a large amount of time; the real work is in clearly defining the new widget and its properties.
 Of course, the fact that the process of adding a new widget type to EasyAndroid is manual means that it does not scale very well.
 But the simple explanation for why there are so few widget types is that I ran out of time and prioritized the GUI over expanding the widget list.

-Even with dozens of widgets, however, EasyAndroid would still only be able to create “simple” apps, and that is something that is inherit in its design.
+Even with dozens of widgets, however, EasyAndroid would still only be able to create “simple” apps, and that is something that is inherent in its design.
 EasyAndroid is not trying to make a complex, full-feature app, like the Facebook app or Angry Birds.
 In other words, the tool offers a finite set of functionality – not everything in the Android library.
 Developers who want to make those kinds of large-scale apps are better off learning how to use the Android library in full, rather than the abridged version presented in EasyAndroid.
 As a result, EasyAndroid will never be able to make an extremely complex app, but on the other hand, simple apps can prove extremely useful too (think of apps for tip calculators, alarms, to-do lists, etc.).

 Still Have the Problem of Setup Costs

 Because EasyAndroid focuses on simplifying the actual process of programming for Android, it does not actually reduce the upfront download and installation costs.
 While EasyAndroid does in a sense “replace” Eclipse, and thus, reduce the installation size by a few hundred megabytes, the tool still depends on the user installing the Java SDK, the Android SDKs, and Apache Ant.
-Since EasyAndroid is a Java program, it does not require additional software, but this still leaves the problem of downloading and installing other software for a couple hours, and then also needing to deal with problems such as setting the environment and PATH variables – there are plenty of steps at which the installation process could go wrong.
+Since EasyAndroid is a Java program, it does not require additional software, but this still leaves the problem of downloading and installing other software for a couple of hours, and then also needing to deal with problems such as setting the environment and PATH variables – there are plenty of steps at which the installation process could go wrong.

 This is naturally the result of keeping the program local, and deciding to avoid hosting everything on the cloud.
 While EasyAndroid could definitely be hosted on the cloud and do all of the building and compilation online, doing so would mean that the apk is also built on the cloud.
 That would mean that the user would have to download and install the apk file separately, which can be slightly complicated, but also causes a break in the development process – it would not have the end-to-end aspect that EasyAndroid currently has.
 In short, however, EasyAndroid does not solve the issue of the painful setup process for Android development that was part of the motivation for this project.
 Instead, it aims to solve the step after setup, which is the development of the Android app itself.